View Source

 } <==

 The $ directive is similar to !, except that it adds the verbatim line only to the generated AST file as opposed to parser file.
 The syntax @Value refers to the type of the Value nonterminal (or you can say Value<'lt>, but you will in general know what type would be generated by the system for the nonterminal: the @ symbol offers a convenience.)
+Note that LBox is required in the type of Object because Object is mutually recursive with Value.

 Each key-value pair inside the vector created by <COMMA*> is wrapped inside an LBox.
 We can take the value from the box with LBox::take (which leaves a default value inside the box).